 Planning for the raw materials required, effective use of labor, architectural design, and schedules is critical for proper channeling of resources.

-Construction ERP software can be implemented to make provision for controlling expenses and budgetary allocation.
+Construction ERP software can implemented to make provisions for controlling expenses and budgetary allocation.
 It also helps avoid unnecessary downtime and contractual issues with clients throughout the duration of the project.